OperationsWater

 Electricity Generation

 At present approximately 75% of the islands electricity is generated from burning fossil fuel (diesel).
 We have 6 generators which have a total capacity of 7,600kW.
-Once these generators have run for 27,000 hours (equivalent to just over 3 years), it is a requirement that they go undergo a complete services which means dismantling the engines down to the engine block to assess all components and replace parts where needed.
-In November 2021, engineers from Barloworld, along with Connect staff performed a complete overhaul of two of the larger generators at the Power Station and at the same time, training was carried out to further staff development in this aspect of work.
+Once these generators have run for 27,000 hours (equivalent to just over 3 years), it is a requirement that they go undergo a complete service which means dismantling the engines down to the engine block to assess all components and replace parts where needed.
+In September 2023 engineers from Barloworld, along with Connect staff performed a complete overhaul of two of the larger generators at the Power Station and at the same time, training was carried out to further staff development in this aspect of work.
 What's happening now?